UnixJunkie/consent/README.md

 # II) Usage recommendation

-Please cite the corresponding paper in case you use this software and publish about your results.
+Please cite the corresponding paper (https://doi.org/10.1186/s13321-017-0248-5) in case you use this software and publish about your results (Consensus queries in ligand-based virtual screening experiments.
+F. Berenger, O. Vu and J., Meiler.
+Journal of Cheminformatics, November 2017).

 The opportunist consensus policy (-s oppo) is recommended.
 It works well with any fingerprint and is usually the best performing